-- 5.2 After classification of the offence, the following outcomes should apply: - 5.2.1 LOW LEVEL (technical breach to be dealt with educatively)

-The Plagiarism Officer shall not impose a marks penalty and the student may be given the opportunity of resubmitting the work as if for the first time to be submitted not later than five days after the adjudication of the decision, regardless of whether it is a summative or formative assessment item.
-In order to help the student avoid plagiarism and/or collusion in future assignments, an appropriate learning support package.
+- 5.2 After classification of the offence, the following outcomes should apply: - 5.2.1 LOW LEVEL (technical breach to be dealt with educatively) The Plagiarism Officer shall not impose a marks penalty and the student may be given the opportunity of resubmitting the work as if for the first time to be submitted not later than five days after the adjudication of the decision, regardless of whether it is a summative or formative assessment item.
+In order to help the student avoid plagiarism and/or collusion in future assignments, the student shall be offered support which may be in the form of an appropriate learning support package.